linguisticmind/search-in-subs/README.md

        -q, --quiet
               Do  not  print any matches or filenames.
-Useful, for example, if one only wishes to see the statistics or the exit code.
+Useful, for example, if one only wishes to see the statistics or the exit status.

        -Q, --no-quiet
               Do not suppress printing of matches or filenames.
 This  is  the